albusfangautonomy/control_notes/notes/controllability.md

 ## Stabilizability

-Controllability for a large dimension space maybe too extreme and sometimes unrealistic.
-For this purpose, Stabilizability is defined as
+Controllability for a large dimension space may be too extreme and sometimes unrealistic.
+For this purpose, stabilizability is defined as:

 **Stabilizability**
-A system is stabilizable if and only if all unstable (or lightly damped) eigenvectors of A are in controlable subspace.
+A system is stabilizable if and only if all unstable (or lightly damped) eigenvectors of A are in controllable subspace.
 (Anything unstable can be damped)

-Actuator B should be designed so that the unstable dynamic direcitons correspond to the big singular vector of the controlability matrix.
+Actuator B should be designed so that the unstable dynamic directions correspond to the big singular vector of the controllability matrix.

 ### Examples of Stabilizability

 1. Inverted Pendulum on a cart
-    - **Unstable Mode** the pendulum tiipping over (angle grows exponentially).
+    - **Unstable Mode**: the pendulum tipping over (angle grows exponentially).
     - **Why Stabilizable**:
         - The cart can move left or right, providing a restoring torque - can be damped.